bringauto/fleet-protocol-http-client-cxx/README.md

 - timestamp for Message model needs to be changed to int64_t, otherwise it overflows
 - Payload_data needs m_Json added to it store data

+This is taken care of by the `regen.sh` script.
+Changes to the input specification might make it not work, so be careful when generating from new openapi.yaml files.

 ## Tests

 [Tests Readme](./test/README.md)